Digital Storytelling Project

 - 5 points for group contract and plan

-- 35 points for selection of articles (10) and curation (25) of appropriate materials and resources for your group topic area via VoiceThread
+- 30 points for selection of articles (10) and curation (15) of appropriate content and resources for your group topic area via VoiceThread within 10-14 slides, and includes NCLEX style questions (5-6) for review (5)

 - Peer evaluations (-10 if not completed by the group)